LucyMaber/LucyMaber/README.md

 ## Lucy Maber
 Welcome to my GitHub!
-I’m Lucy Maber, a passionate developer, advocate, and creator focused on a range of projects, from web development and data mining to trans advocacy and fact-checking.
+I’m Lucy Maber, a passionate developer, advocate, and creator focused on a range of projects, from web development and data mining to pirate party, trans advocacy and fact-checking.
 I have a particular interest in building tools that drive social change and exploring creative ways to gamify and analyze digital content.

 ### 🔭 I’m currently working on:
 - BBC Video On Demand Plugin to analyze trans-related media content.